On the Mordell-Weil rank of certain CM abelian varieties over anticyclotomic towers: Root number computations

-\textbf{Case II: \(\ell \nmid p\) and \(\varphi\) is unramified at \(\ell\).} Since \(\rho\) is also unramified at \(\ell\) (by Proposition~\ref{prop:localrho}), this corresponds to box (A) in Table~\ref{table}.
+\textbf{Case (II) in Table \ref{table2}: \(\ell \nmid p\) and \(\varphi\) is unramified at \(\ell\).} Since \(\rho\) is also unramified at \(\ell\) (by Proposition~\ref{prop:localrho}), this corresponds to box (A) in Table~\ref{table}.
 The relative root numbers are \(1\), so the quotient is \(1\).

-\textbf{Case III: \(\ell \nmid p\) and \(\varphi\) is ramified at \(\ell\).} In this case, the local root number formula (Proposition~\ref{prop:localrt}(ii)) is more relevant.
-For such \(\ell\), suppose it is inert or ramified in \(K\), denoted by \(v\).
-Then we have
+\textbf{Case (III) in Table \ref{table2}: \(\ell \nmid p\) and \(\varphi\) is ramified at \(\ell\).} Depending on the decomposition type of $\ell$ in $K$, we have the following cases.

+\underline{(a) The prime $\ell$ does not split in $K$}.
+In this case, there are only one place $v$ of $K$ lying over $\ell$.
+In this case, the local root number formula (Proposition~\ref{prop:localrt}(iii)) is more relevant.
+We have

 where \(\psi_{\QQ_\ell}\) is a unitary additive character of \(\QQ_\ell^\times\), and \(\psi_{K_v} = \psi_{\QQ_\ell} \circ \tr_{K_v/\QQ_\ell}\).
 The second equality follows from the definition of the relative root number.